gerald1248/timeline/README.md

 The best place to start is to create a timeline of your own.

-The input JSON begins with some preliminary housekeeping info. `zoom` could be set to 100% or 200%, for example, and the `theme` currently takes one of two forms: 'gradient' (the option used here) paints tasks starting with one color and gradually reaching a second; 'duration' uses the first color for the shortest duration and the second for the longest.
+The input JSON begins with some preliminary housekeeping info. `zoom` could be set to 100% or 200%, for example.

+The `theme` currently takes one of two forms: 'gradient' (the option used in Fig. 1) paints tasks starting with one color and gradually reaching a second; 'duration' (see Fig. 2) uses the first color for the shortest duration and the second for the longest.
 The field `layoutSteps` specifies two durations measured in days: first, the timeline duration from which weekdays should be hidden and then the duration from which weeks should be hidden as well.

 The JSON then defines each task to be visualized.
 Each task has to have a `start` and `end`.
-The `label` is shown to the left of the task and can be left blank.
+The `label` is optional and shown to the left if present.
 Each date string is formatted `yyyy-mm-dd`.

 Milestones and date stamps can be specified as an array formatted the same way.
 Milestones are shown as diamond shapes; date stamps are vertical lines with day and month printed below.
 For milestones with date stamps the two can be combined.

-The `startTo` and `endTo` properties convey arrow dependencies.
+The `startTo` and `endTo` properties describe arrow dependencies.
 Take the following example:
 ```
 "endTo": [1, 2]
 ```